 In-class or mid-semester replacement exams are not always in the same format as the original exam (for example, the replacement assessment for a written exam may be a viva voce exam).

 Replacement exams for in-class or mid-semester exams are arranged by the relevant discipline office.
-You will be given at least three working-days notice and will be notified of the details via your University student email account or Blackboard.
+You will be given at least three working-days notice and will be notified of the details via your University student email account.

 Replacement exams for mid-semester exams may be held earlier than the formal replacement exam period.